Support structures to keep your plants from flopping over

 When I tie up my peonies in this way my goal is to leave the plant looking natural, so I’m careful not to pull the string too tight.
 I think it looks awful if they’re pulled together like they’re wearing way too small of a belt.

-Another way to maintain the natural shape of the plant is to allow a few of the shorter stems on the outside edges of the plant to stay outside of the of the tied off area.
+Another way to maintain the natural shape of the plant is to allow a few of the shorter stems on the outside edges of the plant to stay outside of the tied off area.
 Even if the inner ones are cinched a bit tight, they will help to fill out the shape.

 This method of tying up peonies is the same one I use to support some of my tall ornamental grasses later in the summer.